-- Each team member must present a significant portion of at least one presentation to the faculty and a significant portion of at least one presentation to the client. - Strict time limits will be imposed for the in-class presentations: - at most 15 minutes for the project proposal presentation, - at most 20 minutes for the interim progress presentation, - at most 30 minutes for the final presentation. - Client presentations must be scheduled at times that are suitable to all attending parties (all team members, the faculty advisor, and all client-side attendees).
-You are encouraged to hold one or more of your client presentations on campus, provided the client agrees.
+- Each team member must present a significant portion of at least one presentation to the faculty and a significant portion of at least one presentation to the client. - Strict time limits will be imposed for the in-class presentations: - at most 10 minutes for the project proposal presentation (faculty version), - at most 15 minutes for the interim progress presentation (faculty version), - at most 20 minutes for the final presentation (faculty/class version).